-- If warm, do NOT open
+- If it is warm, do NOT open the door

 - Exit immediately.
 Wear shoes; take your coat, room key, and Michigan Tech ID.
 Close and lock the door and walk away from the building by your assigned route.
 Do not talk.
 Listen for directions.
 Do NOT use elevators as an emergency exit.
 Stay low to the ground.

 - When you leave the building, move to your assigned meeting area which will be at least 100 feet away from the building.